auriq/essentia_docs/source/reference/manpages/aq_udb.rst

    ::

     $ aq_udb -exp Test1
-        -pp,post=next_bucket 'Test2'
+        -pp,post=next_key 'Test2'
-          -goto proc_bucket
+          -goto proc_key

-  * Only export Test1 from buckets whose Test2 table is not empty.
+  * Only export Test1 from keys whose Test2 table is not empty.
 If Test2 is not empty, the ``-goto`` rule will be executed on the first row, causing execution to jump to export processing; in this way, the ``post`` action is not triggered.
 However, if Test2 is empty, ``-goto``